jraleman/open-libft/README.md

 ## About the Libft

-This is a challenge where I build from scratch many of the standard functions of the Standard Library from the programming language C.
+Challenge where I build from scratch many of the standard functions of the Standard Library from the programming language C.
 I also include other functions that I have used throughout my academic career in École 42.

+All of these functions follows the applicable style guide standard (Norm) at WeThinkCode_.
+Read the `norminette.pdf` provided to learn more.

 ## How do to compile it?